karkar/web-jayfo/development_general.md

 ## <a name="Fabric"></a> Fabric

-We us Fabric to script deployment tasks.
+We use Fabric to script deployment tasks.
 It requires Python 2.7, but is difficult to properly install.

 First, [install Python 2.7]({{ site.baseurl }}/development_general.html#Python27), but stop prior to installing `requirements2.txt`.